Steven Universe: The Movie: Critical response

 Speaking of its effectiveness as a stand-alone story in Forbes, Dani Di Placido described the film as "both approachable to newcomers and deeply rewarding for longtime fans of the series".
 ComicBook.com's Rollin Bishop summarised that the film contains "amazing musical numbers with striking illustrations and breathtaking animation to outdo anything the franchise has attempted before", while Shamus Kelley of Den of Geek commented on the strong emotional content, saying that "this is a movie that will stick with you long after it’s finished airing.
 Like the best entertainment, it holds up a mirror and lets you examine your life in a safe way".

 Accolades

-Music
+Soundtrack

 The first single from the film's soundtrack, "True Kinda Love", performed by Estelle and Callison, was released on July 19, 2019.
 The soundtrack was released on September 1, 2019.

 The soundtrack peaked at number 57 on the US Billboard 200 chart, number 6 on the Independent Albums chart, and number 5 on the Soundtracks chart.
 Additionally, two songs from the soundtrack charted on the Billboard Kid Digital Songs chart.
-"Other Friends" and True Kinda Love" peaked at number 1 and number 8 respectively.
+"Other Friends" and "True Kinda Love" peaked at number 1 and number 8 respectively.
 The song "Happily Ever After" was later adapted into the title theme of the epilogue limited series Steven Universe Future.
 A deluxe version (featuring demo versions of a few songs) was released on November 15, 2019.